-What Can a Handyman Do in Bristol, Indiana?
+What Can a Handyman Do Without a License in Bristol, Indiana?

 Indiana does not have a single statewide "general contractor" or "handyman" license for most residential repair/remodel work; instead, licensing/registration is typically handled at the city/county level and via state-regulated trades (plumbing/HVAC).
 Even when no contractor license is required, you still must pull building/electrical/plumbing permits when the scope triggers the Indiana Building Code and local ordinances.
 A true statewide "handyman exemption threshold" is not established as a single dollar amount in Indiana; the practical limit is that you cannot perform work that requires a state-issued trade license (notably plumbing and HVAC), and you must comply with local contractor registration rules.